 The Economic and Intangible Benefits of Trading in Your Arcade Games

-Maintaining that selection, however, is far more than just a matter of initial design and implementation.
-For family entertainment centers with game rooms more than a few years old, updates are required to bring the mix of games more closely into line with recommended ratios of redemption to video games, etc. And industry experts suggest that even locations with brand new game rooms should replace 5-10% of their games each year in order to keep the room looking fresh and earnings strong.
+However, maintaining that selection is far beyond initial design and implementation.
+Updates are required for family entertainment centers with game rooms over a few years old to bring the mix of games more closely into line with recommended ratios of redemption to video games, etc. And industry experts suggest that even locations with brand new game rooms should replace 5-10% of their games each year in order to keep the space looking fresh and earnings strong.

-For most locations, the best solution to this problem is to trade in arcade games on a regular basis.
-Indeed, distributors like Betson offer a variety of trade-in programs designed both to help you upgrade your current games and to facilitate the purchase of new equipment that appeals to your clientele.
+For most locations, the best solution to this problem is to trade in arcade games regularly.
+Indeed, distributors like Betson offer a variety of trade-in programs designed to help you upgrade your current games and to facilitate the purchase of new equipment that appeals to your clientele.

 Here are some of the key benefits of adding a trade-in program to your business plan:

 Keep Your Arcade Game Room Fresh

 While there’s certainly a place for “retro” and classic cabinets in any game room, the last thing you want is to feel stuck with a collection of stale games that discourages repeat play (and repeated visits!) from your patrons.

 Trading in outdated arcade games is a simple way to avoid this problem.
 When you bring in new state-of-the-art equipment, your game room will feel refreshed again.
 Regular customers will return more often and spend more money to try your latest games, and first-time customers will be drawn to the novelty of titles they haven’t seen before.